Solod-S/stripe-payment-template-react-express/README.md

 - **Stripe.js:** Used to integrate payment processing with Stripe.
 - **React Router:** For client-side routing.
 - **CSS:** Custom styles for a clean and modern user experience.
+- **NodeJS:** JavaScript runtime for building scalable server-side applications.
+- **ExpressJS:** Minimal web framework for Node.js, used to create API endpoints and handle payment processing with Stripe.
+- **Swagger**: API documentation tool for defining and visualizing API endpoints.

 ## 🚀 Getting Started